LokiMidgard/Bes-Music/README.md

     - [ ] Filter Album view *genres, offline available, etc...*
  - [ ] Performance improvements (esspecially for Phone)
  - [ ] Live Tile
- - [ ] XBox supprot (I think that needs incremental download since the xbox is pretty permissive about storage space)
+ - [x] XBox supprot (Its technically working with pointer and no layout optimisation.
+Actual support is in a branch soon to be merged)
- - [ ] Get a build in the Store (through thats not so much a code problem)
+ - [x] Get a build in the Store
  - [ ] It would also be nice to support different provider besides OneDrive.
 Storage of information is already prepared for this.
 But it is not high on the TODO list.
  - [ ] Creating variants for Xamarin (and maybe Blazor)